The Festival of Lights

 Monday, October 20 – Friday, October 24, 2014

-Diwali, the Festival of Lights, is celebrated throughout India over a series of days in the months of Ashvin and Kartik (corresponding in 2014 to October on the Western calendar).
-This festival comprises five celebration days: Govatsa Dvadashi, Dhanteras, Narak Chaturdashi, Diwali itself, and Indian New Year.
+Diwali, the Festival of Lights, is celebrated throughout India over a series of days in the months of Ashvin and Kartik (corresponding, in 2014, to October on the Western calendar).
+This festival comprises five celebration days: Govatsa Dvadashi, Dhanteras, Narak Chaturdashi, Diwali itself, and Bali Pratipada (or Indian New Year).

-The Hindi name Diwali derives from the Sanskrit deepavali, which means "row of lamps."
-During the festival, small clay lamps (diyas or deepas) are lit, signifying the triumph of divine light.
+The Hindi name Diwali derives from the Sanskrit dipavali, which means "row of lamps."
+During the festival, small clay lamps, diyas, are lit, signifying the triumph of divine light.
 Diwali celebrates the inner light—the light that brings joy, compassion, and the experience of oneness with all creation.

 Monday, October 20, 2014

 The first day of the Diwali celebrations is Govatsa Dvadashi.
 It is a tradition in India to offer a puja to cows and calves on the evening of this day, as the sun is setting.
-Cows are a symbol of the goddess Lakshmi, who is also called Kamadhenu, the "wish-fulfilling cow."
+Cows are considered one of the most sacred animals in India, and performing puja to cows is a way to honor the divine power that exists in all animals and in nature.
 Before the puja, the cowsheds are cleaned and decorated with mango leaves and flowers, and lamps are lit.
 People worship the cows by placing fragrant oils, sandalwood paste, and kumkum on their foreheads, and then performing arati to the cows and feeding them sweets.

 Tuesday, October 21, 2014